If you're feeling guilty after eating unhealthy food, after a cheat meal, or simply after eating too much, you've come to the right place.

 But the problem runs even deeper.

-Yes, some people (including the experts) think that this intensively negative emotion can be a good thing for us.
-They believe that guilt can actually help us stop shoving junk down our throats (over time).
+Yes, some people (including the experts) think guilt, sometimes a very intense negative emotion, can be a good thing for us.
+They believe that guilt can actually help us stop shoving junk down our throats after a while.

 I don't really blame them for making this mistake.

 After all, when we feel really guilty, most of us honestly believe that we will never eat a single bite of junk food ever again.
-We feel so bad, that we honestly feel like we could never go down the same road again.
+We feel so bad, that we actually believe that we could never go down the same road again.

 But don't you think that if guilt worked, it would have worked by now?